In light of the current pandemic and recent guidance from the Department of Health, School Nursing will be reducing its service.

 - Transition support from Primary to Secondary School

-- School based immunisations – For full details download the 2019/20 School based immunisation programme (PDF)
+- School based immunisations – For full details download the 2020 School based immunisation sessions (PDF)

 - Flu timetable (PDF) – October to December